ThePalaceProject/android-core/README.md

 ### Branching/Merging

-All new features should be created on feature branches and merged to `develop` once completed.
+All new features should be created on feature branches and merged to `main` once completed.

 ### Project Structure / Architecture